-An overview of images from the past 6 years made in various locations throughout Australia of mothers and their children.
+An overview of images from the past 7 years made in various locations throughout Australia of mothers and their children.

 Soon after the birth of my first son I noticed very quickly that there was a persistent trope of the doting, unruffled mother who bounces back to her former ‘self’ soon after the birth of her child, however this did not come close to showing the multifaceted reality that I or any other mothers around me were experiencing.